ricardomrcruz/PHP_Google_Search_Console_API_Client/README.md

 #### Courtesy of [Strasbourg Web Solutions](https://strasbourgwebsolutions.fr) | Open Source 4 Life

-## Acknowledgments

-Special thanks to Sebastien Froissart for his valuable contributions to this project.
+#### Acknowledgments: Special thanks to Sebastien Froissart for his valuable contributions to this project.